 There’s a lot of desserts, will I end up with over 30 desserts in a week?
 I can’t eat that many.

+The course is not time limited so you can complete the course at a pace to suit you.
 The majority of desserts can be frozen and this is an instance where the freezer will be your friend.
-Also the course is spread over 3 months so you don’t have to make them all at once.
 Once frozen the desserts will keep for up to 3 months if stored correctly.
 These desserts also make excellent gifts for friends.

 I have a specialist diet.
 Is the programme suitable for me?